Curriculum Intent Statement

 Students will be initially placed in classes according to their KS2 starting points in Y7 and thereafter they will be reset according to the progress they are making throughout the year and at the end of the year.

-The students will be ranked in order of ability in their subject area or groups of subjects and placed in appropriate populations of W population and H population.
+The students will be ranked in order of ability in their subject area or groups of subjects and placed in appropriate parallel populations of G population and M population

 In Years 7, 8 and 9 the vast majority of pupils will follow the core curriculum of English Language, English Literature, Mathematics, Science, French, Computing, Religious Education, Careers, Physical Education, and Personal, Social, Health and Citizenship Education (PSHCE).